 You can also keep humidity to a minimum by ensuring that windows and doors are properly weather sealed.
 Often, these openings can let in airflow even when they’re closed.
 Weather sealing ensures that they’re airtight, thereby giving you more control over the indoor climate.

-Sometimes, even these nifty tricks won’t stop moisture from being a problem.
+Sometimes, even these nifty tricks won’t stop wetness from being a problem.
 If you’ve made adjustments to the environment but still notice your concrete slabs are sweating, it’s time to call in the experts.

 Solutions for Condensation

 You can hire professionals to seal it to prevent condensation from damaging vinyl, linoleum, or wood flooring.
 This creates a barrier between your flooring and the liquid collecting on it.
-It’s important to note that this process doesn’t stop moisture from accumulating, but it does prevent concerns such as mold, warping, and deterioration.
+It’s important to note that this process doesn’t stop liquid from accumulating, but it does prevent concerns such as mold, warping, and deterioration.

 Solutions for Rising Moisture